khSardor26/docker_kubernetes_notes/README.md

-Welcome to the personal docker & kubernetes notes of mine .
+Welcome to the personal docker & kubernetes notes.